dgochenour/dds_pro_labs_cpp11/README.md

 - Generation: Makefiles = "create"
 - Language = "Modern C++ (C++ 11)"

-## Lab 00 "Out of the box", as-generated code
+## Lab 00 - "Out of the box", as-generated code

   - Create IDL, then generate code
 ```
 $NDDSHOME/bin/rtiddsgen -language C++11 -create typefiles -create exampleFiles -create makefiles -platform x64Darwin17clang9.0 ./example.idl
 ```

-## Lab 1.
-Minor changes to make things more interesting
+## Lab 01 - Minor changes to make things more interesting

   - Give the sample members some values, just so we aren't writing empty data
   - Speed up the writes on the publisher side by reducing the sleep from 1s to 500ms
   - In the QoS XML:
-    - update publication_name and subscription_name with meaningful values (student names, etc.)
+    - update publication_name and subscription_name with meaningful values (your name, etc.)
     - replace the local schema URL with a remote one

 ## Lab 2.
 Loading a user-defined XML QoS profile